jjjmmm0410/G3-finalproject/README.md

 ## 🌈 Warm up! - Learning vocabulary from the story 🔠

 📍 Objective
-  1.
+  1. Students can preview the vocabulary that will be used in the main activity.

 📍 Required Tools
+  * Word cloud
+  * Word quiz game cording

 📍 Contents 💬
+ 1. The teacher creates a word cloud💭 with the vocabulary from the story that will be used in the lesson.
+ 2. The teacher presents it as a visual aid to the students.
+ - About

 ## 🌈 Activity 1 - Sequencing stories using 6-cut cartoons 💥 (24.05.21)